Stephen Cornelius Roberts

 Stephen Cornelius Roberts (born 1952) is an American painter best known for his painting series of eight murals in the Memorial Chamber of the Nebraska State Capitol.

 Life and career

 Stephen Cornelius Roberts was born in Omaha, Nebraska in 1952.
 Roberts’ original focus was as a serious musician and went to California to pursue a recording contract with a friend.
 In 1979 he switched his attention to art as his professional direction.
-Roberts graduated from the University of Nebraska at Omaha, with a Bachelor of Fine Art degree in painting (under painter Peter Hill) in 1976.
+Roberts graduated from the University of Nebraska Omaha, with a Bachelor of Fine Art degree in painting (under painter Peter Hill) in 1976.